Rucha1796/CS131/a2/README.md

 - Desiring a quick and efficient way to manage many customized resume files.

 ## How you can use this command
-Ensure your resume files are named in the format: `FirstNameLastName_RoleName_Company_Resume.pdf.`
+Ensure your resume files are named in the format: `FirstNameLastName_RoleName_Company_Resume.pdf`

 To run the script, use the following command format:
 ```